djizus/x402-casino/README.md

 - `registerPlayer`
 - `startRoom`
 - `listRooms`
-- `recordGameEvent` (callback for poker-table agents)
+- `recordGameEvent` (callback for poker room agents)

-Responses from `listRooms`/`/ui/rooms` include each room’s `tableAgentCardUrl` and (when auto-spawned) `tableBaseUrl`, so other agents or tools can talk to a specific table endpoint directly.
-When creating rooms programmatically you can also supply `launchOptions.port` to pin a table to a specific port.
+Responses from `listRooms`/`/ui/rooms` include each room’s `roomAgentCardUrl` and (when auto-spawned) `roomBaseUrl`, so other agents or tools can talk to a specific room endpoint directly.
+When creating rooms programmatically you can also supply `launchOptions.port` to pin a room agent to a specific port.
 Once a room has `maxSeats` players registered, the casino automatically invokes `startRoom` so play begins immediately.

-Each poker-table agent exposes its own card with entrypoints (`configureTable`, `registerPlayer`, `startGame`, `tableSummary`) and only communicates with the casino via A2A.
+Each poker room agent exposes its own card with entrypoints (`configureRoom`, `registerPlayer`, `startRoom`, `roomSummary`) and only communicates with the casino via A2A.

 ## Next Ideas